zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 [^3]: The fact that the electric and the magnetic fields cannot exist independently can be shown by a simple relativistic argument \[[13](#references) (ch 6.2)\].

-One particular feature of periodic functions is the existence of the [Fourier series](https://en.wikipedia.org/wiki/Fourier_series#Complex-valued_functions) representation:
+One particular feature of periodic functions is the existence of a [Fourier series](https://en.wikipedia.org/wiki/Fourier_series#Complex-valued_functions) representation:

 $$ \tag{4.4}
 	\bm{E}(\bm{r}, t)